 Barbossa: "For sure, you have to be lost to find a place as can't be found, elsewise everyone would know where it is!"

-Captain Jack Sparrow not only uses ITL, his logic is so insane that it quite nearly loops back around to making sense.
+Captain Jack Sparrow not only uses Insane Troll Logic, his logic is so insane that it quite nicely loops back around to making sense.
 Added to the fact that it alternately seems like Obfuscating Insanity and, well, just plain old fashioned insanity, yet still awesome.
-Like how he explained that you can trust a dishonest person (because you know they WILL be dishonest) but you can't trust an honest person (because you never know when they'll do something honest, but incredibly stupid).
-And, at least in the context of the movie, he was right.

 The Dynamic Duo, Commissioner Gordon, and Chief O'Hara are attempting to figure out who made a murderous attack on the Caped Crusader — with a shark stuffed full of TNT: